kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 Below are the (free) synthesizers provided by SDV that we evaluated on each use case.
 Each synthesizer does this differently:

-- **GaussianCopulaSynthesizer:** Models the distribution of each feature using copulas and marginal distributions.
+- **GaussianCopulaSynthesizer:** Uses statistical copula functions to model relationships between features, ensuring accurate marginal distributions.
-- **CTGANSynthesizer:** Uses a GAN (Generative Adversarial Network) approach, which involves training two neural networks (a generator and a discriminator) to model complex data distributions, especially useful for discrete or mixed-type data.
+- **CTGANSynthesizer:** Uses Generative Adversarial Networks (GANs) to learn complex data distributions, particularly effective for categorical and mixed-type data.
-- **TVAESynthesizer:** Uses a Variational Autoencoder (VAE) approach to learn a lower-dimensional representation of the data and then generate new samples.
+- **TVAESynthesizer:** Leverages Variational Autoencoders (VAEs) to capture latent representations, useful for continuous and structured data.
-- **CopulaGANSynthesizer:** Combines elements of copulas and GANs to capture complex dependencies.
+- **CopulaGANSynthesizer:** Combines Copula-based statistical modeling with GANs to generate data with complex dependencies.
-- **PARSynthesizer:** Uses Probabilistic AutoRegressive models to model sequential dependencies in the data.
+- **PARSynthesizer:** Uses autoregressive models to generate sequential data while preserving temporal dependencies.

 *There are more synthesizers, also from SDV, but not all are open source.* We used the first four, when evaluating optimal synthesizer for our different use cases.